TykTechnologies/tyk-docs-hugo/tyk-docs/content/distributed-tracing/jaeger.md

     parent:  "Distributed Tracing"
 ---

-Jaeger is a distributed tracing system.It is used for monitoring and troubleshooting microservices-based distributed systems.
+Jaeger is a distributed tracing system.
+It is used for monitoring and troubleshooting microservices-based distributed systems.
 To lean more about jaeger [visit their website](https://www.jaegertracing.io/)

 To enable this tracer, you need to have a working jaeger server.